2025 Traverse City stabbing attack

 Stabbing attack in Michigan, U.S.

 On July 26, 2025, a mass stabbing was committed inside a Walmart store in Garfield Township, near Traverse City, Michigan, United States.
 Eleven people were injured, some with life-threatening injuries.
 Several bystanders helped in stopping the suspect, including Marine veteran Derrick Perry, who held the attacker at gunpoint with a handgun before another Marine veteran, Matthew Kolakowski, tackled him to the ground.
 Local law enforcement and residents praised Perry, Kolakowski, and the others who intervened for their bravery that likely saved lives.

 Authorities said the attack was random, and that the suspect allegedly used a folding-style knife in the attack.
 Of the victims, six were male and five were female, and ranged in age from 29 to 84, with eight of the victims being elderly.
 After the attack, all victims were transported to Munson Medical Center in Traverse City.
 By August 6, all victims were released.

 The suspect, Bradford James Gille, has been charged with attempted murder and terrorism.

 Attack

 According to Grand Traverse County Sheriff Michael Shea, at approximately 4:10 p.m.
 EDT, Bradford James Gille, the suspect, entered the Walmart store in Garfield Township.
-After remaining in the store for over 30 minutes, Gille began his attack at around 4:43 p.m. in the checkout area, using a 3.5 in folding knife.
+After remaining in the store for over 30 minutes, Gille began his attack at around 4:43 p.m. in the back of the store, using a 3.5 in folding knife.
 Gille then made his way to the vestibule, and eventually outside to the parking lot, where he was confronted and detained by bystanders.
 A total of 11 people were stabbed during the attack, including one Walmart employee.